HolyNamesAcademy/Projects-1-HashMaps/README.md

 Once you've written your application code and have ensured it works by writing unit tests, we are ready to run our benchmarks and get results.

+We have put a new page for this report in your OneNote in a page called "Project 6: Benchmarks Report";
-There is a file in the project – `Benchmarks-Report.md` – where you should put your results.
+you should put your hypotheses and results here.

   1. Before running the benchmarks, consider how the same operations in `CompanyDirectoryArrayList` and `CompanyDirectoryHashMap` might compare.
 Based on what you know about how ArrayLists and HashMaps